Skip to content

 “Good morning, Mr. Talley,” Lyke said, according to a court transcript of a Feb.
 19 hearing.
 “You’re looking good.”

-The assistant state’s attorney on the case said there had been some “issues” with Talley violating the terms of his electronic monitoring, but as of February.
+The assistant state’s attorney on the case said there had been some “issues” with Talley violating the terms of his electronic monitoring, but as of Feb.
 19, “it does seem that Mr. Talley has been starting to comply with curfew.”

 But a little more than two months later, as it turned out, Talley would be charged in the shooting of a pair of Chicago police officers, including one who was hit in the head and killed.
+It’s a crime that has brought renewed attention to when defendants should be released on electronic monitoring before trial and what should happen if they skip out on court proceedings.

 Talley found himself back before Lyke on Tuesday, the day after another judge had ordered Talley detained while the police shooting case advances.

-Court records show Talley continued to violate his curfew in the weeks leading up to it.
+Court records show Talley continued to violate his curfew in the weeks leading up to the shooting.
 His ankle monitor alerted on March 6 and March 8, then entered “sleep mode” on March 9.
 Lyke issued a warrant for his arrest March 11, the date he was last set to appear in court.

-Talley re-appeared before Lyke for about two minutes to address the outstanding warrant Tuesday.
-He stood surrounded by sheriff’s deputies in a green jail jumpsuit with his head bowed, periodically looking over his shoulder.Lyle acknowledged the new accusations against him but said almost nothing else, beyond setting Talley’s next court date for June 2.
+Talley reappeared before Lyke for about two minutes to address the outstanding warrant Tuesday.
+Surrounded by sheriff’s deputies, he stood in a green jail jumpsuit with his head bowed, periodically looking over his shoulder.

 It was the first time two police officers have been shot in an on-duty incident in more than four years.
 Ella French was killed and her partner, Carlos Yanez, was severely wounded in the last such case.